mewais/ShellCreator/README.md

   shell.addCommand('read_file', ReadFile)
 ```
+for more info on other fields that can be overridden check the `ShellCreator/Commands.py` file

 ### Styling and Logging
 The shell uses `logging` for logging, with the namespace `SHELL`.
 It utilizes [this formatter](https://github.com/davidohana/colargulog) to better format and colorize logging.
 It also uses `prompt_toolkit`'s styling to style the prompt itself.
 You can refer to the examples or to `prompt_toolkit`'s documentation for more details